Proton Dynamics Scenarios in the Integrable Optics Test Accelerator (IOTA) at Fermilab: Introduction

 \section{Introduction}

-Future proton drivers for neutron\cite{Galambos2020}, neutrino\cite{Garoby2016}, and muon generation\cite{Boscolo2019} aim to deliver beams with intensity and phase-space density an order of magnitude greater than current achievements.
-At Fermilab, we have proposed the Accelerator Complex Evolution plan\cite{Ainsworth2023} to significantly increase the number of protons delivered to the Long-Baseline Neutrino Facility (LBNF) target compared to the PIP-II era\cite{Lebedev2017}.
-A key component of this plan is replacing the Fermilab Booster\cite{Eldred2021}, \textaddition{possibly} with a new Rapid Cycling Synchrotron (RCS) capable of operating at high intensity and managing high space-charge tune shifts.
-To tackle emittance growth, beam loss, and instabilities in this high-intensity regime, it is crucial to advance our understanding of space-charge compensation, the interaction between coherent instabilities and space-charge\cite{Burov2018, Burov2019, Buffat2021}, and the best practices for applying Landau damping while maintaining dynamic aperture.
-The proton program at the Integrable Optics Test Accelerator (IOTA)\cite{Antipov2017} employs 2.5~MeV (with $pc \approx 68.5$~MeV/c) protons to mimic beams with incoherent betatron tune-shifts approaching 0.5 in a controlled impedance environment, utilizing a digital wake-building feedback system known as the \textit{waker}\cite{Ainsworth2021} (see Fig.~\ref{fig:iota} for the layout of the bare storage ring).
-IOTA enables a wide range of experiments on Non-linear Integrable Optics\cite{Valishev2021, Wieland2023}, space-charge compensation\cite{Shiltsev2017}, electron lens\cite{Stancari2021}, instabilities, and Landau damping\cite{Antipov2021}.
+Future proton drivers for neutron \cite{Galambos2020}, neutrino \cite{Garoby2016}, and muon generation \cite{Boscolo2019} aim to deliver beams with intensity and phase-space density an order of magnitude greater than current achievements.
+At Fermilab, we have proposed the Accelerator Complex Evolution plan \cite{Ainsworth2023} to significantly increase the number of protons delivered to the Long-Baseline Neutrino Facility (LBNF) target compared to \textcorrection{what is expected from the PIP-II upgrade} \cite{Lebedev2017}.
+A key component of this plan is replacing the Fermilab Booster \cite{Eldred2021}, possibly with a new Rapid Cycling Synchrotron (RCS) capable of operating at high intensity and managing high space-charge tune shifts.
+To tackle emittance growth, beam loss, and instabilities in this high-intensity regime, it is crucial to advance our understanding of space-charge compensation, the interaction between coherent instabilities and space-charge \cite{Burov2018, Burov2019, Buffat2021}, and the best practices for applying Landau damping while maintaining dynamic aperture.
+The proton program at the Integrable Optics Test Accelerator (IOTA) \cite{Antipov2017} employs 2.5~MeV (with $pc \approx 68.5$~MeV/c) protons to mimic beams with incoherent betatron tune-shifts approaching 0.5 in a controlled impedance environment, utilizing a digital wake-building feedback system known as the \textit{waker} \cite{Ainsworth2021} (see Fig.~\ref{fig:iota} for the layout of the \textcorrection{bare storage ring including dipoles, quadrupoles, sextupoles, and the rf cavity}).
+IOTA enables a wide range of experiments on Non-linear Integrable Optics \cite{Valishev2021, Wieland2023}, space-charge compensation \cite{Shiltsev2017}, electron lens \cite{Stancari2021}, instabilities, and Landau damping \cite{Antipov2021}.
 The knowledge gained will contribute to the design of future hadron synchrotrons and storage rings.\\